 Under the terms of the AIFM Agreement, Gresham House is entitled to carry on business similar to or in competition with the Company or to provide similar services or any other services whatsoever to any other customer without being liable to account to the Company for its profits, provided that it will take all reasonable steps to ensure that such business is effected on terms which are not materially less favourable to the Company.
-However, other than pursuant to the Framework Agreement, neither Gresham House nor any member of the Gresham House Group may (i) act as the manager and/or adviser to or otherwise be actively involved with any new fund, partnership, client, segregated account or counterparty that invests on or after the date of the Framework Agreement in; or (ii) for its own account invest on or after the date of the Framework Agreement in, ESS Projects in the Great Britain, Northern Ireland and the Republic of Ireland, without first offering the relevant investment opportunity to the Company.
-However, Gresham House or a member of the Gresham House Group may (i) act as the manager and/or adviser to or otherwise be actively involved with any new fund, partnership, client, segregated account or counterparty that invests in; or (ii) for its own account invest in ESS Projects in the Great Britain, Northern Ireland and the Republic of Ireland, in circumstances where the Company is unable to invest in the relevant investment opportunity because it has insufficient resources or the Company is unable to obtain sufficient resources to make the investment or, otherwise, if the Board provides its prior written consent.
+However, neither Gresham House nor any member of the Gresham House Group may (i) act as the manager and/or adviser to or otherwise be actively involved with any new fund, partnership, client, segregated account or counterparty that invests in; or (ii) for its own account invest in, ESS Projects in Great Britain, Northern Ireland and the Republic of Ireland, without first offering the relevant investment opportunity to the Company.
+However, Gresham House or a member of the Gresham House Group may (i) act as the manager and/or adviser to or otherwise be actively involved with any new fund, partnership, client, segregated account or counterparty that invests in; or (ii) for its own account invest in ESS Projects in Great Britain, Northern Ireland and the Republic of Ireland, in circumstances where the Company is unable to invest in the relevant investment opportunity because it has insufficient resources or the Company is unable to obtain sufficient resources to make the investment or, otherwise, if the Board provides its prior written consent.